- Download our Shanghai Schools Guide

 Zhujiajiao Water Town

-A township in Shanghai's Qingpu District, Zhujiajiao is an ancient town with a population of about 70,000 people.
+A water township in Shanghai's Qingpu District, Zhujiajiao is an ancient town with a population of around 60,000 people.
 Visitors come to see the area's maze of canals, as well as its old buildings, fresh seafood and unique shopping experience.